CumulusNetworks/docs/content/cumulus-netq-32/Monitor-Virtual-Network-Overlays/Monitor-the-EVPN-Service.md

 Use the icons above the table to select/deselect, filter, and export items in the list.
 Refer to {{<link url="Access-Data-with-Cards/#table-settings" text="Table Settings">}} for more detail.

-To return to original display of results, click the associated tab.

 {{< /tab >}}

 {{< tab "NetQ CLI" >}}